check-spelling-sandbox/google-caliban/docs/explore/declaring_requirements.rst

            'gpu': ['tensorflow-gpu==2.0.*'],
        },
        packages=find_packages(),
-       description='Hello Tensorflow setup file.')
+       description='Hello TensorFlow setup file.')

 This project has two normal dependencies - ``'absl-py'`` for flags, and ``'google-cloud-storage'`` to interact with Cloud buckets.

-The ``setup.py`` file declares its Tensorflow dependencies in a dictionary under the ``extras_require`` key.
+The ``setup.py`` file declares its TensorFlow dependencies in a dictionary under the ``extras_require`` key.
 If you're using pip, you would install dependencies from just ``install_requires`` by running